 Ken Neevel became personally involved in church planting in 2015 when he and his wife felt called to help plant a church in Jamestown, MI.
 As Ken saw how people found their way back to the Lord, it ignited an enthusiasm in him for church planting.
 On a trip to India with another mission agency, he was energized again by how church planting impacts individuals, families, and communities.

 Soon after, Ken asked God for the strength to let Him lead wherever the Lord was calling him.
-The next day, God pulled Ken away from his work as the Director of Development and Facilitation with the Reformed Church of America (RCA).
+God pulled Ken away from his work as the Director of Development and Facilitation with the Reformed Church in America (RCA).
 Several days later, Dr. John Wagenveld, Founder and President of Multiplication Network, reached out to Ken to encourage him to apply for the position of VP of Development and Communication.
 Ken felt God was calling him to join the Multiplication Network team and accepted the role.

-Ken grew up in New York in a family that has produced seven generations of RCA pastors but has lived in West Michigan since graduating from Hope College.
+Ken grew up in New York in a family that has produced seven generations of RCA pastors, but he has lived in West Michigan since graduating from Hope College.
 He continues to be an avid Hope basketball fan.
 He served for almost 15 years as VP of Advancement & Communications at Western Theological Seminary (WTS) before working for the RCA.

 Ken and his wife Jodi live in Zeeland, MI.
 Between them they have four daughters and nine grandchildren.
 Ken enjoys singing and playing guitar, especially with the worship team at Jamestown Harbor Church (JHC).
 He also serves on the board of the American Mission Hospital in Bahrain, which was started by his great, great uncle Samuel Zwemer, often referred to as “the Apostle to Islam.”
 He also serves as an elder at JHC, and is chair of his condo association.
 In his free time, Ken enjoys camping, travel, and family time.